CLINICAL PSYCHOLOGY Predoctoral Internship: LIFESPAN HEALTH elective

 The research and clinical breadth of this training program continues to grow.
 With an initial focus on chronic pain and neurological populations, training opportunities have expanded to diverse inpatient and outpatient medical (e.g., rehabilitation settings, neonatal intensive care units, sports medicine, neurodegenerative illness clinics like ALS, MS and dementia) and community settings (e.g., churches, underserved community clinics).
 Interns are encouraged to gain a variety of clinical experiences and build original, clinically meaningful research.
 Although our interns have a range of backgrounds and areas of specialization, they are unified in their desire to learn how to build effective and accessible clinical interventions that aim to enhance health and well-being.

-All our interns have secured postdoctoral fellowships at CHOIR, NIH T32 fellowships at HMS/MGH, staff/faculty positions at MGH/HMS, NIH diversity supplements, NIH Loan Repayment Awards, and K23 Early Career Development Awards (see internship alumni for details).
+Our interns have secured postdoctoral fellowships at CHOIR, NIH T32 fellowships at HMS/MGH, staff/faculty positions at MGH/HMS, MASS-ENVISION RCMAR pilot funding, NIH diversity supplements, NIH Loan Repayment Awards, and K23 Early Career Development Awards (see internship alumni for details).

 The internship track is currently co-led by Dr. Vranceanu and Dr. Grunberg.